naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 ## Observations:
-- Without connection pooling (example 1) the db overload occurs when I fire 50000 threads simultaneously Below is the error you get when using no connection pooling
+- Without connection pooling (example 1) DB overload occurs when I fire 50000 threads simultaneously.
+Below is the error you get when using no connection pooling

 ### MySQL Connection overload error -